ddc-java-12/personal-android-project-HDawson-coder/docs/index.md

 ## Functionality

-* Gives different layouts of rows for planting and ability to select how many rows.
+* Allows the user to choose their size of garden by square inches.

-* A list of plants with relevant information.
-Ie, when to plant, average amount of harvests for the season, if they re-seed on their own, what types of climate they are best suited for, etc...
+* A list of plant names with relevant information.
+Ie, what temperature range needed to plant, how many inches of room needed per seed, and days to maturity.

 * Watering schedule/tracker/reminder

-* Will track how many fruits/vegetables you harvested for the season over the years.
+* Will track whichever options you choose to track.
+Such as how many planted of each plant, how many fruit yielded total for each plant, and day planted-day of first harvest.

 * Will track weather through weather services and let you know if anticipated temperatures are expected to reach a level that is too hot/too cold for the plants and advise what steps to take to keep them safe.

 ## Persistent data

-* Watering reminder.
-User will set times they would like to be reminded to water the plants.

-* Reminder to shut off water.
-Can set how long the app should wait before reminding.

-* Will remember what plants were planted last year, and how many fruits/vegetables you harvested if the info is added by user.
+* Will track any notes added regarding various incidents.

+* Will track whichever options you choose to track.
+Such as how many planted of each plant, how many fruit yielded total for each plant, and day planted-day of first harvest.

 * Plant information.
-Different plants, yield, watering info, etc..
+Different plants, yield, watering info, etc.

 ## Device/external services